arximboldi/lager/doc/actions.rst

 - We can use `function overloading`_ to distinguish different types of actions.

-- When `pattern matching`_ the action type, the compiler will complain if we fail to cover all the cases.
+- When `pattern matching`_ the combined action type the compiler will complain if we fail to cover some cases.

 - It works well when composing components hierarchically.
 We will discuss this in the :ref:`modularity` section.